LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_MEM_FAIL*  if there was a memory allocation failure
       * *ARK_ILL_INPUT* if *nrtfn* is greater than zero but *g* = ``NULL``.

+   **Notes:**
-   **Notes:** To disable the rootfinding feature after it has already been initialized, or to free memory associated with ARKStep's rootfinding module, call *ARKStepRootInit* with *nrtfn = 0*.
+      To disable the rootfinding feature after it has already been initialized, or to free memory associated with ARKStep's rootfinding module, call *ARKStepRootInit* with *nrtfn = 0*.

       Similarly, if a new IVP is to be solved with a call to :c:func:`ARKStepReInit()`, where the new IVP has no rootfinding problem but the prior one did, then call *ARKStepRootInit* with *nrtfn = 0*.

-.. _Usage.ARKStep.Integration:
+.. _ARKODE.Usage.ARKStep.Integration:

 ARKStep solver function
 -------------------------